Mariners win 9th straight behind Suárez's 3-run home run

 BRAWL SUSPENSIONS DONE

-Mariners’ All-Star center fielder Julio Rodríguez served a one-game suspension stemming from his involvement in the brawl with the Angels.
+Mariners’ All-Star center fielder Julio Rodríguez served a one-game suspension stemming from his involvement in a brawl with the Los Angeles Angels on June 26.
 All of the sanctioned Mariners have now served their suspensions.

 TRAINER’S ROOM